 Luxembourg: Country and Foreign Investment

-Luxembourg is a constitutional monarchy, has a land area of about 1,000 sq miles, a population of just over 500,000, and is sandwiched between Belgium, France and Germany.
-With Belgium and the Netherlands, it forms part of Benelux, which was a precursor of the EU.
-Luxembourg was a founder-member of the EU and hosts many of the EU's financial institutions.
-Languages spoken are French, German and English, with Luxemburgish the everyday language of Luxembourgers.
+Luxembourg is a constitutional monarchy and has a land area of 2,586 km2 (about 1,000 sq. miles), a population of approximately 625,000 (June 2020 estimate) and borders with Belgium, France and Germany.
+Luxembourg was a founding member of the EU and hosts many of its financial institutions.
+Languages spoken are French, German and Luxembourgish, the national language.
+English is also widely spoken.

-Luxembourg's economy was dominated by steel production, but since the Second World War the Government has successfully encouraged development of a diversified financial sector.
+Luxembourg's economy was formerly dominated by steel production, but since the Second World War, the government has successfully encouraged a diversified financial sector to develop.
 Tourism is also important.
-In Europe, Luxembourg has the second most extensive banking industry after London with over 150 banks (at the time of writing).
-The Luxembourg private banking industry is possibly Europe's biggest.
-The Stock Exchange specialises in collective investment funds and many of the several thousand Luxembourg-registered funds are also listed there.
+In Europe, Luxembourg has the second most extensive banking industry after London with over 150 banks.
+Private banking is very important.
+The stock exchange specialises in collective investment funds and many of the several thousand Luxembourg-registered funds are also listed there.

-Luxembourg is the second richest country in the world, with GDP per head at purchasing power parity for 2012 estimated at USD81,100.
-GDP in 2012 was USD42.92bn.
+Luxembourg is the second richest country in the world, with GDP per head at purchasing power parity for 2020 estimated at US$65,900.
+Annual GDP growth in 2018 was 3.1%.

 Plenty of Taxes in Luxembourg!

-Income Tax and Municipal Business Tax on Profits give a nearly 30% marginal corporation tax rate; the rates for individuals are higher.
-The tax system is mostly based on German originals, apart from VAT which is of course an EU-inspired tax.
+Income tax and municipal business tax on profits give a nearly 30% marginal corporation tax rate; the rates for individuals are higher.
+The tax system is mostly based on German originals, apart from VAT which is of course EU-wide.